Caroline Marmon Fesler: Early life and education

 Caroline Marmon was born in 1878 in Richmond, Indiana, to Elizabeth (Carpenter) (1849–1940) and Daniel W. Marmon (1844–1909).
 Caroline's father, a mechanic and engineer, was a principle of the Nordyke and Marmon Company, a manufacturer of milling equipment that provided the base of the family's wealth.
 When she was still young the family moved to Indianapolis, Indiana, where her father became president of a local power and light company and later founded the Marmon Motor Car Company, a luxury automobile manufacturer.
 Her two older brothers, Walter C. Marmon (1872–1940) and Howard Carpenter Marmon (1876–1943), followed their father into the family's automobile manufacturing business.

 Marmon grew up in Indianapolis, where she attended local public schools and May Wright Sewall's Girls' Classical School.
-After graduating from Smith College in Northhampton, Massachusetts, in 1900, Marmon studied painting in Paris.
+After graduating from Smith College in Northampton, Massachusetts, in 1900, Marmon studied painting in Paris.
 Although she did not become an artist herself, Marmon further developed her lifelong interests in art, music, and French culture while living in France.